aopal/sgt/_dm notes/Dungeons/cube dungeon/notes.md

 section 4:
 - coffin in top right contains a deathlock, who will creep out of it's coffin unless the party is in stealth
+  - If they weren't in stealth or else fought the basilisk (with noticeable noise) before running into the deathlock, it will instead have just barely had time to rise out of it's coffin and cast disguise self to try and appear as just a regular human.
+It will claim that it wandered into this temple and can't find its way out
+    - It won't know a single thing about the canyons though
   - This coffin is noticeably given the most importance in these catacombs, on a raised dais and a chamber actually cut with precision
   - Raise AC to 16, HP to 72-80 and add charisma modifier to eldritch blasts
   - drop invisibility for fireball